 On the other hand, the candidate with a lower percentage will be given preference as they give better assurance of repayment of the loan in future.

 Limitations of the Debt Equity Ratio

-Though Debt Equity Ratio is imperative alike to the other ratios for a firm, it can be compared with a business of one industry to the other.
+Though Debt Equity Ratio is imperative like the other ratios for a firm, it can be compared with a business of one industry to the other.
 One industry may have a different way of operation, and a higher debt might be common, but for the other, it would not mean the same.
-For example, if we consider the firms manufacturing personal computers, there average debt-equity ratio is 0.5.
+For example, if we consider the firms manufacturing personal computers, their average debt-equity ratio is 0.5.